zasei/aftp-server/ReadMe.md

 ## Project setup
-Ensure that you have this project in your $GOPATH/src directory
+Ensure that you have this project in your $GOPATH/src directory Ensure that you change the FileDir constant in serverHandler.go to the path of your choosing.

 ### Work with Client
 Install extra packages: